mziegler/HowToBeAMonkey/README.md

 Winslow Homer Day To Do's
 =========================

-The lines marked with stars *** are tasks with which I could use help from monkey people.
+**Bold** lines are tasks with which I could use help from monkey people.

 Content (things to do now)
 --------------------------

-- *** create about 10 'hilights' of WH's day, with pictures, videos, and text, that you see first when you're zoomed all the way out of the map.
+- **create about 10 'hilights' of WH's day, with pictures, videos, and text, that you see first when you're zoomed all the way out of the map.**

-- *** get Irene's psion data and integrate it with Susan's psion data
+- **get Irene's psion data and integrate it with Susan's psion data**

 - 'translate' Irene's psion data into easily-understandable English

-- *** go over psion data 'translations,' to make them as clear, understandable, and consise as possible
+- **go over psion data 'translations,' to make them as clear, understandable, and consise as possible**

-- *** rank psion data by interestingness or importance, so we can show the most important data on the map when the user is zoomed out
+- **rank psion data by interestingness or importance, so we can show the most important data on the map when the user is zoomed out**